Data model

 importance int Importance of relationship

-security_need_c int Confidentiality level need
+security_need_c int Confidentiality level needed

-security_need_i int Integrity level need
+security_need_i int Integrity level needed

-security_need_a int Available level need
+security_need_a int Available level needed

-security_need_t int Traceability level need
+security_need_t int Traceability level needed

 created_at timestamp Date of creation